-- (g) Proximity of Development Sites.
-If two or more Competitive HTC Applications that, regardless of the Applicant(s), are proposing Developments serving the same Target Population on contiguous sites or on sites separated by not more than 1,000 feet where the intervening property does not have a clear and apparent economic reason and/or was not created for the apparent purpose of creating separation under this rule, or on sites carved out of either a single parcel or a group of contiguous parcels that were under common ownership or control at any time during the preceding twenty four month period are submitted in the same program year or less, the lower scoring Application, including consideration of tie-breaker factors if there are tied scores breakers, will be considered a non-priority Application including and will not be reviewed unless the higher scoring Application is terminated or withdrawn, if: - (1) The intervening property does not have a clear and apparent economic reason that existed prior to January 1 of the current year; - (2) The separation was created for the apparent purpose of creating separation under this rule; - (3) The sites were created on land under common or Affiliate ownership, or Control at any time during the twenty-four month period preceding the start of the Application Acceptance Period; or - (4) A change was made to the Development Site presented at Pre-Application to avoid this requirement.
+(g) Proximity of Development Sites.
+(Competitive HTC Only) In a county with a population that is less than one million, lif two or more Competitive-HTC Applications-that, regardless of the Applicant(s), are proposing Developments serving the same Target Population on contiguous sites or on-sites separated by not more than 1,000 feet where the intervening property does not have a clear and apparent economic reason and/or was not created for the apparent purpose of creating separation under this rule, or on sites carved out of either a single parcel or a group of contiguous parcels that were under common ownership or control at any time during the preceding twenty four month period are submitted in the same program yearor less, the lower scoring Application(s), including consideration of tie-breaker factors if there are tied scoresbreakers, will be considered a non priority Applicationineligible and will not be reviewed unless the higher scoring Application is terminated or withdrawn.